Throughout the game you can earn achievements.

-Once you reach level 75, the XP you would earn from quests and adventures will be converted into star coins.
+Once you reach level 80, all the XP you’d normally earn from quests and adventures will be converted into Star Coins.

 Sometimes, certain Events will influence the production efficiency of your barracks/combat academy and/or the provision house.
 During these events, the production of certain items and units will gain special bonuses.

 All influenced items and units are marked with a little star on the upper right corner (1).
 When you click on one of the affected items and change to the detail view, the positively affected attribute will be marked with the star icon (2) and a green font.

 When a barracks/combat academy or provision house building Event is active, you get a small avatar message when logging in for the first time.